kamadorueda/four-shells/docs/whitepaper.md

     As long as there are more active good users than bad users the network grows safe.

+1. When the server fetches the upstream substituter, the substituter may return a sufficiently big file as to consume the entire server memory.

 ## User experience

 What a user who wants to use the binary cache over IPFS need to do is: